 By contributing to a Donor-Advised Fund, you can receive an immediate tax deduction for the full value of your donation.

-This allows you to potentially reduce or eliminate capital gains taxes that would have incurred if they had sold the assets themselves.
+This allows you to potentially reduce or eliminate capital gains taxes that you would have incurred if you had sold the assets yourself.
 Once assets are contributed to a Donor-Advised Fund, they can grow tax-free.

 Also, while the funds are held within the DAF, any investment growth or income generated by those assets grows tax free.
 This allows donors to maximize their charitable impact while minimizing their tax liability.